tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 Not very well.
 In fact, [I think it's pretty challenging](https://tdhopper.com/blog/some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs/) even for people who interview data science candidates.
 [I have tried to share the things that helped qualify me](https://tdhopper.com/blog/how-i-became-a-data-scientist/), and I imagine those things would be valuable for you as well.

 I would suggest trying to evaluate your qualifications against specific jobs (or job descriptions) you are interested in.
 Are you more interested in [analysis or production systems](https://medium.com/@rchang/my-two-year-journey-as-a-data-scientist-at-twitter-f0c13298aee6)?
 Are you interested cybersecurity applications?
 Ad markets?
 Social good?
 Journalism?
 Finance?
 Healthcare?
 Self-driving cars?
-Find job postings for rolls and look at the qualifications.
+Find job postings for roles and look at the qualifications.
 Find people in these roles on Linkedin and look at their qualifications and job history.

 One other note: just because you're qualified, doesn't mean you will get job offers.
 Not getting an offer after interviewing _might_ reflect more on poor interviewers than being a poor candidate.